protocol/research-website/content/posts/202003-sourcecred-intro/index.md

 ---

 _You may not know that Protocol Labs is a supporter of an open-source governance and sustainability project called [SourceCred](https://sourcecred.io/).
-As a participant in a small SourceCred meetup last month, I learned enough about the underlying algorithm that I wrote up an explainer for their [documentation repo](https://www.github.com/sourcecred/docs/) and thought it might interest this audience enough that I'm sharing it here as well.
-Everyone at PL is incredibly excited by the potential of SourceCred, and if you are too after reading this, I'd strongly recommend visiting their [Discourse](https://discourse.sourcecred.io/) or their [Discord](https://discord.gg/cefmuPH).
+As a participant in a small SourceCred meetup last month, I learned enough about the underlying algorithm that I wrote up an explainer for their [documentation repo](https://www.github.com/sourcecred/docs/) and thought it might be interesting to share it here as well.
+Everyone at PL is incredibly excited by the potential of SourceCred; if you are too after reading this, I'd strongly recommend visiting their [Discourse](https://discourse.sourcecred.io/) or their [Discord](https://discord.gg/cefmuPH).
 You'll get some cred just for stopping by the weekly community call in Discord on Tuesdays.
 If that's got your curiosity, by all means, please read on._

 &nbsp;

 I’m starting from the assumption that you have some familiarity with the SourceCred project.
-If you don’t, then I’d suggest you check out Dandelion's [20-minute talk (+Qs) from SustainWeb3](https://www.youtube.com/watch?v=yVTqRLekRl4) and some of the other documents in this repo.
+If you don’t, then I’d suggest you check out Dandelion's [20-minute talk (+Qs) from SustainWeb3](https://www.youtube.com/watch?v=yVTqRLekRl4).

-Overall, I’m going to throw around a little math, but you should be able to get solid intuition on this if you’re comfortable talking about a [graph](https://en.wikipedia.org/wiki/Graph_theory) as a set of nodes and edges, where the edges connect nodes, can be directed, and can have weights.
+I’m going to throw around a little math, but you should be able to get a solid intuition on this if you’re comfortable talking about a [graph](https://en.wikipedia.org/wiki/Graph_theory) as a set of nodes and edges, where the edges connect nodes, can be directed, and can have weights.
 I’ll also explain [the PageRank algorithm](https://en.wikipedia.org/wiki/PageRank), which computes “importance” of nodes in a graph based on the “importance” of nodes connected to it, and I’ll motivate the intuition behind it as well when I cover it.
 Still, if you like having a strong formal background, Brilliant.com’s explanation of [Markov Chains](https://brilliant.org/wiki/markov-chains/#transition-matrices), [Stationary Distributions](https://brilliant.org/wiki/stationary-distributions/) and [their quiz](https://brilliant.org/practice/basic-markov-chains) are more than sufficient.
 If you just want to get to the explanation, I'll also define terms as they come up.

 ## The high-level overview

 SourceCred takes information about contributions and generates what we call a contribution graph, and this post will first explain what that graph is and where it comes from.
 We then discuss how, from this contribution graph, SourceCred runs the CredRank algorithm to generate cred scores.
 This graph of cred is then used to distribute grain.
-The grain can then be kept or traded, and soon will be able to be used to influence the contribution graph in the future.
+The grain can then be kept or traded, and soon will be able to be used to influence the contribution graph.
 This overall process is diagrammed in the figure below.

 ![SourceCred overview](sourcecred_overview1.svg)